terryma/snoocore/advancedUsage.md

  - https://ssl.reddit.com/
  - https://oauth.reddit.com/

 Also, extension management is left to the user as well.
-Some endpoints define multiple return types such as `[ .json | .xml ]` - you will want to make sure to append '.json' to the end of your call if this is the case.
+Some endpoints define multiple return types such as `[ .json | .xml ]` - you will want to make sure to append '.json' to the end of your call if this is the case (The "hot" example would be one of those casess)

 ### Notes